ValdemarOrn/IRWorkshop/Guide/Readme.md

 ![](OutputStage.png)

-This section contains various controls for how the impulse response gets mixed with into the final mix.
+This section contains various controls for how the impulse response gets mixed into the final output.

-**Gain** - Controls the overall gain.
+**Gain** - Controls the overall gain of the selected impulse response.

 **Delay Left / Right** - Delays the left and right channels by the specified number of samples.
-Note that too much delay can move the signal "outside" the impulse response window, so that part or all of it is truncated away.
+Note that too much delay can move the signal beyond the impulse response window, so that part or all of it is truncated away.
 Refer to the chart on the right side to visually inspect what is happening.

 The plot below shows a signal where the right channel has been delayed by 412 samples, or about 9 milliseconds.
 The light-red vertical line shows the maximum length of the impulse response, anything beyond this line gets discarded.
 ![](DelayOutput.png)